Hosting a Code Club at your venue

-Code Club projects have been written for children who are 9-11 years old based on average literacy and numeracy skills for this age group.
-Code Club is not meant to feel like a normal school lesson and the emphasis is on fun and creativity.
+Code Club is a fun, volunteer-led after school activity that will teach children how to make video games, websites and other exciting things!
+Our projects have been written for children who are 9-11 years old based on average literacy and numeracy levels for this age group.

 What does a Code Club look like?

-Code Club is a group of approximately 12 children learning to program under the expert guidance of a computer programmer.
+Code Club is a group of 10-15 children learning to program under the expert guidance of a computer programmer.

 Our projects are fun, creative and will help your children understand how to solve problems by breaking them down into smaller problems.